I believe in science, reason, and human flourishing.

 I don’t believe in God, the supernatural, or an afterlife.

-I practice lovingkindness, cognitive restructuring, and mindfulness meditation.
+I practice critical thinking, lovingkindness, and mindfulness meditation.

 I am a Zen Humanist.